17 Women’s History Month Lesson Plans for ELA

 • Learn how Toni Morrison’s short story “Recitatif” went from a rare manuscript to a full-fledged published book.

-• Read about women authors like Mary Ann Evans, better known as George Eliot, who are finally receiving credit for their works under their own names, rather than male pseudonyms.
+• Read about women authors like Mary Ann Evans, better known as George Eliot, who finally receive credit for their works under their own names rather than male pseudonyms.

 • Discover how two teenage sisters from Michigan started a nonprofit organization to put more books with women Muslim main characters in their schools and libraries.